 JavaScript coding standards

 The filenames should be nouns as they are objects.
-Again, you should be using camelCase if needed.
+You should be using camelCase if needed.
 In the below list of files, it was not needed.
-However, if this program was written using OO, we would have a list of classes like: cell, table, input, or game.
+However, if this program was written using OOP, we would have a list of classes like cell, table, input, or game.

 You can download the sample code (or copy from above) and place all three (3) files in the same folder, then Double click life.html to run in your browser.